TERMS AND CONDITIONS OF TRADE

 14.4 Without prejudice to any other remedies the Seller may have, if at any time the Purchaser is in breach of any obligation under any Contract (including those relating to payment), the Seller may suspend or terminate the supply of Goods to the Purchaser and any of its other obligations under any Contract.
 The Seller will not be liable to the Purchaser for any loss or damage the Purchaser suffers because the Seller has exercised its rights under this clause.

-14.5 If any account remains overdue after thirty (30) days then an administration fee in the sum of $20 or 10% of the outstanding amount, whichever is greater, shall be immediately due and payable by the Purchaser to the Seller.
+14.5 If any account remains overdue after three (3) working days then an late payment fee in the sum of $50 or 10% of the outstanding amount, whichever is greater, shall be immediately due and payable by the Purchaser to the Seller.
+An additional administration fee in the sum of $50 is charged every seven (7) days after a late payment fee is charged, shall be immediately due and payable by the Purchaser to the Seller.

 14.6 Without prejudice to the Seller’s other remedies at law the Seller shall be entitled to cancel all or any part of any Order which remains unfulfilled or cancel any Contract (in which case all amounts owing to the Seller shall, whether or not due for payment, become immediately payable) in the event that: